peek00/project-2022-23t2-g1-t1-backend/README.md

 ## Getting Started

 1. Navigate to our hosted website on this [Appplication Link](https://api.itsag1t1.com/)
-2. We have created an account for our Professors Yeow Leong and Eng Lieh
+2. We have created an account for our Professors Yeow Leong and Eng Lieh with these two respective emails `yllee@smu.edu.sg` and `elouh@smu.edu.sg`
-3. Click on the `Sign in with Google button`
+4. Click on the `Sign in with Google button`
 ## Listing Users
 <div align="center">